wp-plugins/imforza-news/Readme.txt

 imFORZA is a Web Design and Marketing company based out of El Segundo, CA. Stay up-to-date with the latest imFORZA news.

 == Description ==

+We are a full service [Internet marketing agency](http://www.imforza.com) that provides a common platform for companies from all industries to increase their web presence, customer base and ROI.
+For years, imFORZA developed its skills within the [real estate](http://realestate.imforza.com/) field, creating impressive websites and providing unmatched Internet marketing services that continually increased business for countless real estate firms and individual agents.
+The success of imFORZA was so great that in 2010, the agency was acquired and spun off from its former parent company so it could apply its [effective strategies and services](https://www.imforza.com/services) to a wider range of businesses in need.

+To date, imFORZA has expanded its reach to thousands of other businesses and many other industries like eCommerce, retail, medical, legal, manufacturing and more. imFORZA clients benefit from an all-inclusive solution that covers all of their marketing needs and can be specifically tailored to their size and specialty.

+This plugin allows wordpress users to quickly get the latest news from imFORZA, along with quick contact links to marketing services.